 There are two types of programmed cell death which decide the fate of cells of malignant neoplasms which are apoptosis and necrosis.
 They are distinguished by their morphological differences.
 Apoptosis, an active, gene-regulated form of cell death, is the major type of cell death which is characterized by specific morphological and biochemical changes of dying cells.
-The morphological changes include cell shrinkage, nuclear condensation and fragmentation (Wong, 2011), membrane blebbing (McIlwain et al., 2013) and loss of adhesion to neighbours or to extracellular matrix while biochemical changes include chromosomal DNA cleavage into inter nucleosomal fragments (Pignatti et al., 2004), phosphatidylserine externalization and a number of intracellular substrate cleavages by specific proteolysis (Ouyang et al., 2012).
+The morphological changes include cell shrinkage, nuclear condensation and fragmentation, membrane blebbing and loss of adhesion to neighbours or to extracellular matrix while biochemical changes include chromosomal DNA cleavage into inter nucleosomal fragments (15).
 On the other hand, necrosis is considered as accidental cell death, a random, uncontrolled process which caused profound effects on malignant cells.
-According to Ouyang et al. (2012), necrosis usually involves cell swelling, organelle dysfunction and cell lysis.
+According to Ouyang et al (11), necrosis usually involves cell swelling, organelle dysfunction and cell lysis.
 Necrosis also disrupts the integrity of the cells membrane which caused the release of intracellular materials, leading to inflammatory response by immune cells.

 Apoptosis, a preferential way of elimination of damaged cells is regulated and controlled by a group of endoproteases known as caspases.
 Caspases play an important role in maintaining homeostasis through regulating cell death and inflammation.
-Caspases have been broadly categorized by their known functions in apoptosis (caspase-3, -6, -7, -8 and -9 in mammals) and in inflammation (caspase-1, -4, -5 and -12 in humans) (McIlwain et al., 2013).
+Caspases have been broadly categorized by their known functions in apoptosis [caspase-3, -6, -7, -8 and -9 in mammals] and in inflammation [caspase-1, -4, -5 and -12 in humans] (15).
 Initially, caspases are produced as inactive monomeric procaspases which require dimerization and cleavage for activation.
-There are two types of caspases which are initiator (caspases-8 and -9) and executioner caspases (caspases-3, -6 and -7).
+There are two types of caspases which are initiator [caspases-8 and -9] and executioner caspases [caspases-3, -6 and -7].
 In apoptosis, executioner caspases are activated by initiator caspases.
 Various apoptotic pathways exist and most apoptotic programs fall into either extrinsic (death receptor mediated) or intrinsic (mitochondrial mediated) pathway.
 The extrinsic apoptotic pathway is activated at the cell surface.
-It involves stimulation of transmembrane death receptors such as tumor necrosis factor (TNF) receptor, CD95 (McIlwain et al., 2013), and TNF-related apoptosisinducing signal (TRAIL) receptor (Khan et al., 2007).
-The binding of pro-apoptotic ligands to the respective plasma membranelocalized receptors causes the monomeric procaspase-8 to be recruited to the death-inducing signaling complex (DISC) (Seiler & Raul, 2005) which then results in dimerization and activation.
-McIlwain and colleagues (2013) reviewed that there are two outcomes resulted from the death receptor mediated activation of caspase-8 which are actually depends on the cell types.
-In type I cells, apoptosis is initiated directly by cleaving and activating the executioner caspases (caspase-3) whereas in type II cells, caspase-8 must first activate the intrinsic apoptotic pathway in order to induce cell death.
+The binding of pro-apoptotic ligands to the respective plasma membrane-localized receptors causes the monomeric procaspase-8 to be recruited to the death-inducing signaling complex [DISC] (15) which then results in dimerization and activation.
+McIlwain and colleagues reviewed that there are two outcomes resulted from the death receptor mediated activation of caspase-8 which are actually depends on the cell types.
+In type I cells, apoptosis is initiated directly by cleaving and activating the executioner caspases [caspase-3] whereas in type II cells, caspase-8 must first activate the intrinsic apoptotic pathway in order to induce cell death.

-3. Methodology/Materials
+3. Methodology